t-c-l-o-u-d/blog/_posts/2026-09-16-zombies-on-k8s.md

 tags: kubernetes k8s openshift ocp
 ---

-A recent finding arose when I was reviewing my kubernetes cluster.
+A recent finding arose when I was reviewing my Kubernetes cluster.
 I noticed several odd processes lingering on one of my nodes.
-As I began my investigation, I learned that they were zombies! 🧟🧟🧟 Contained within this post lies my method to learn about, detect, emulate, and squash the zombies.
+As I began my investigation, I learned that they were zombie processes! 🧟🧟🧟 Read on to see how I learned about, detected, and emulated them.

 ---
-### What is a zombie process?
+## What is a zombie process?
-Well this is an obvious question I immediately had and I am sure some of the readers out there will too.
-Before this incident, I had never heard of a zombie.
-As all engineers should, to the man pages!
+Well, this is an obvious question I immediately had, and I'm sure some readers will too.
+Before this incident, I had never heard of a zombie process.
+Like a good engineer: to the man pages!

 ```bash
 $ man -wK zombies